Deratheone/Signal-Hunt/docs/WORKSHOP.md

 ### Signal Hunt Competition (60-120 minutes)
 - Deploy hidden transmitters around venue
 - Release participants to find transmitters
+- prvide hints if necessary
-- Track scores via manual recording or automated system
+- Track scores via web interface
+- request for the json files with all the details at the end from each team
 - Time limit enforcement

 ### Award Ceremony (15 minutes)